 1- 1d6 Toxic with 1d8+1 Skags.
 Toxic have guns, Skags have clubs, big knives, or two-by-fours.
 Toxic will pretend to be Skags.
 If all the Toxic are killed, the Skags will lose all cohesion and revert to their instinct to feed.

 2- 1d8+1 Changelings.
 Fight like level 1 Assassins/Thieves.
 Use sneak attacks, surprise.
 Shapeshift into people you might not attack on first sight, before revealing their true colors.
 Carry daggers and swords of titanium.

 3- 1d10 True Undead.
 Fight intelligently and fearlessly.
 Have no fear of pain or death.
 Don't get weapons, but will steal them from you if they get the chance.

 4- 1d8+2 Human Mercenaries.
 On loan from Blackwater or some equally effective PMC.
 High AC from body armor, helms and gas masks.
 Each has a submachine gun.
 They use excellent tactics, employing cover, running you over with cars, flashbangs, etc.

 5- 1d6 Bound Spirits.
 A swarm of lesser Ghosts that are bound to a particular object or person.
 Resent their enslavement.
 Fight by ripping parts of your soul out with spectral claws.
 Cannot be hurt by non-magic weapons or effects.
 Can be killed, but will return to life if the object or person they are bound to is not destroyed.

 6- A swarm of Gremlins.
-Tiny, metallic sprites that hunt at the Wizard's command.
+Tiny, metallic sprites that hunt at the Sorcerer-King's command.
 They will steal the bullets out of your guns, take the rings off your fingers, and stab you with poisoned needles or knives dripping with hallucinogens.